- Water Treatment Systems

 Water Testing in CT

-H2O Equipment Company offers many water quality water testing options, including a FREE water test and many other parameters that can be tested by a certified laboratory.
+H2O Equipment Company, a well water testing company in Connecticut, offers many water quality well water testing options, including a FREE water test and many other parameters that can be tested by a certified laboratory.

 - pH (acidic)